w3f/polkadot-wiki/docs/learn-treasury.md

 For her trouble, Alice is able to claim the eventual finder's fee if the tip is approved by the tippers.

-Since the tipper group is the same as the Council on Kusama, the Council must now collectively (but also independently) decide on the value of the tip that Bob deserves.
+Since the tipper group is the same as the Council, the Council must now collectively (but also independently) decide on the value of the tip that Bob deserves.

 Charlie, Dave, and Eve all review the report and make tips according to their personal valuation of the benefit Bob has provided to Kusama.